noops-challenge/golfbot/challenges/hexcode/README.md

 ### Instructions

-Write a hexcode generator that, given enough iterations, is capable of generating all 16,777,216 possibilities, in less than 256 characters.
+Write a hexcode generator that, given enough iterations, is capable of generating all 16,777,216 possibilities of *valid* hexcodes, in less than 256 characters.

-Running the program in the terminal or console should a valid hexcode.
+Running the program in the terminal or console should a *valid* hexcode every time.